RARe: Retrieval Augmented Retrieval with In-Context Examples: Method

-\Cref{algorithm:RARe} presents our training procedure in detail.
+We then train $E(\cdot)$ using \Cref{eq:loss1} to leverage these semantically similar examples. \Cref{algorithm:RARe} presents our training procedure in detail.
 At inference time, we similarly perform a search to find nearest in-context examples to form an augmented query.
 Algorithm \ref{algorithm:RARetest} in the Appendix provides an overview of the inference procedure.